ALL STATE DATA UPDATED FOR 2020!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Arkansas trails behind the national average for approvals at each stage of the process (Initial Application, Reconsideration, and Hearings).
+As the table shows, Arkansas is slightly above the national average at the Initial Application stage.
+However, trails behind the national average for approvals at each the Reconsideration, and Hearings stage of the process.
 Arkansas is particularly weak, compared to the national average, for approvals at the Hearing stage.

 Arkansas Initial Application Approval Over Time